Multiparameter quantum general linear supergroup

 which extends the embedding $ \; \kbqqm \lhook\joinrel\relbar\joinrel\relbar\joinrel\longrightarrow \k'[[\hbar]] \; $ of their respective ground rings given by $ \; c \mapsto c \; (\, \forall \; c \in \k \,) \, $, $ \, q^{\pm 1} \mapsto e^{\pm \hbar} \, $, $ \; q_{i{}j}^{\pm 1} \mapsto e^{\pm \hbar \, \phi_{i,j} / 2} \; \big(\, \forall \; i \, , j \in I_n \big) \; $.

 Now, through this embedding, one sees that $ \Fbqintmlnp $ also admits a canonical, non-degenerate pairing which is the multiparametric counterpart of that in Theorem \ref{thm: pres-Fqmln}\textit{(c)}, and is described in fact by the very same formulas.
 Unfortunately, the definition of the ``multiparametric counterpart of $ \Uqintglnp $'' is somewhat tricky, so we do not delve into details any more.
 Similar remarks apply to $ \Fbqmlnp $ as well.
 3pt \textit{(b)}\; Here again, we stress that both $ \Fbqintmlnp $ and $ \Fbqmlnp $ are just $ \k $--superbial\-gebras, but \textsl{not Hopf\/} superalgebras.
-Again, to get Hopf-like objects one should enlarge those superbialgebras by adding the inverse of some carefully chosen ``quantum Berezinian'', which goes far beyond the scopes of the present work. \end{rmks}
+Again, to get Hopf-like objects one should enlarge those superbialgebras by adding the inverse of some carefully chosen ``quantum Berezinian'', which goes far beyond the scopes of the present work.
+Also, about our choice of ``integral forms'' in this multiparameter setup, a similar comment as in Remarks \ref{rmks: Fqmlnp-not-Hopf}\textit{(c)\/} is in order again. \end{rmks}